Horse colic: Sand impaction

 This is most likely to occur in horses that graze sandy or heavily grazed pastures leaving only dirt to ingest.
 Foals, weanlings, and yearlings are most likely to ingest sand, and are therefore most commonly seen with sand colic.
 The term sand also encompasses dirt.
 The ingested sand or dirt most commonly accumulates in the pelvic flexure, but may also occur in the right dorsal colon and the cecum of the large intestines.
-The sand can cause colic signs similar to other impactions of the large colon, and often causes abdominal distention As the sand or dirt irritates the lining of the bowel it can cause diarrhea.
+The sand can cause colic signs similar to other impactions of the large colon, and often causes abdominal distention.
+As the sand or dirt irritates the lining of the bowel it can cause diarrhea.
 The weight and abrasion of the sand or dirt causes the bowel wall to become inflamed and can cause a reduction in colonic motility and, in severe cases, leads to peritonitis.

 Diagnosis is usually made by history, environmental conditions, auscultation of the ventral abdomen, radiographs, ultrasound, or fecal examination (See Diagnosis).
 Historically, medical treatment of the problem is with laxatives such as liquid paraffin or oil and psyllium husk.
 More recently veterinarians treat cases with specific synbiotic (pro and prebiotic) and psyllium combinations.
 Psyllium is the most effective medical treatment.
 It works by binding to the sand to help remove it, although multiple treatments may be required.
 Mineral oil is mostly ineffective since it floats on the surface of the impaction, rather than penetrating it.
 Horses with sand or dirt impaction are predisposed to Salmonella infection and other GI bacteria, so antibiotics are often added to help prevent infection.
-Medical management usually resolves the colic, but if improvement doesn't occur within a few hours then surgery must be performed to flush the colon of any sand, which procedure that has a 60–65% survival rate.
+Medical management usually resolves the colic, but if improvement does not occur within a few hours then surgery must be performed to flush the colon of any sand, which procedure that has a 60–65% survival rate.
 Horses that are not treated, or treated too late after the onset of clinical signs, are at risk of death.

 Horses should not be fed directly on the ground in areas where sand, dirt and silt are prevalent, although small amounts of sand or dirt may still be ingested by grazing.
 Management to reduce sand intake and prophylactic treatments with sand removal products are recommended by most veterinarians.
 Such prophylaxis includes feeding a pelleted psyllium for one week every 4–5 weeks.
 Longer duration of treatment will result in gastrointestinal flora changes and the psyllium to be broken down and ineffective for sand clearance.
 Other methods include feeding the horse before turnout, and turning the horses out in the middle of the day so they are more likely to stand in the shade rather than graze.